Home | Intro | Custom Yacht Design | Stock Designs | Motor Yacht Gallery | Sailing Yacht Gallery | Prototypes Gallery | Plans List

 - 6082 – T-6: 260 N/mm^2 - 38 kpsi *

-* Values as-published in the GL Rule.
+* Values as-published for alloy 5059 in the GL Rule.

-In addition to using the fully annealed condition, I generally use the lowest strength alloy (5086) for all scantling calculations unless it is KNOWN for certain that a specific higher strength alloy will be available and will be used.
-This approach allows use of 5086 throughout if that is what's available to the builder.
+For my own designs, in order to make use of the most conservative strength values I use the fully annealed material strength as is most often specified within the ABS rules.
+In addition to using the fully annealed condition, for the scantling calculations I generally assume the lowest strength alloy (5086) will be used unless it is KNOWN for certain that a specific higher strength alloy will be available and will be used.
+This approach allows use of 5086 throughout if that is all that's available to the builder.
 Then if a higher as-welded-yield strength material is used, the vessel will simply be that much stronger, however in all cases the ABS rule will still have been satisfied.

 This can result in heavier weight than is necessary if 5383 or 5059 plate happens to be available.
 Therefore in a weight-sensitive application, there is plenty of room for optimization of the structure to suit the higher fully annealed yield strength of 5383 or 5059 alloys.